Do the courses ever go on sale?

 YES, as of 10/01/2018 the Surveillance course is now registered as a PI Continuing Education Course, Texas School Number: Y04175701.
 It will count as 16 hours (14 hours content, 2 hours ethics).

 The NON TEXAS CE version is uploaded and active.
 It is approved in the following states:

-ALABAMA, IOWA, KANSAS.
-MONTANA, OREGON, AND SOUTH CAROLINA.
+ALABAMA, IOWA, KANSAS, KENTUCKY, MISSOURI, MONTANA, OREGON, SOUTH CAROLINA AND TENNESSEE.

 Check back often for Flash Sales.

 Does this course qualify me for "licensing" in Texas or other states?

 The way PI licensing works in Texas is as follows: All investigations in Texas must go through a LICENSED PRIVATE INVESTIGATIVE COMPANY (with a class A or C company license).
 A person is REGISTERED, NOT LICENSED as an employee of a Licensed Company.

 Each company, in order to exist, must have a QUALIFIED MANAGER.
 To be a Qualified Manager, you must meet certain requirements such as 3 years investigative experience, or a Criminal Justice Degree, or a 4 year degree along with experience, etc. (there are a few other alternatives as well).

 To be an employee (also known as a Registrant or "Pocket Card Holder"), you must be over 18 years of age with no disqualifying criminal records (see the Board Rules or take the course to see the complete requirements).
 There are NO training requirements to become a REGISTRANT or EMPLOYEE (Pocket Card Holder), as far as the State of Texas is concerned.
 Your prospective employer may require you take training or have experience though.